Best Durga Puja in Australia 2025: Top 22 Celebrations

 - Location: JC Event Hall Inc.

-PBW in Western Australia is a lively Bengali community.
+PBP in Perth, Western Australia, is a lively Bengali community.
 It is a culmination of art, heritage, and language.
-The key goal of this community is to bring all Bengali migrants to one place and provide them with lasting memories.
-For 7 Years, they have been organising Durga Puja to practice their cultural beliefs.
+The primary objective of this community is to unite Bengali migrants and other communities in one place, offering them lasting memories.
+For 9 Years, they have been organising Durga Puja to practice their cultural beliefs.

-For three consecutive days, they are inviting people to the most significant event.
+This year, they are organising a puja for two consecutive days, inviting people to the most significant event.
 Puja rituals, cultural events, and other ceremonies keep people entertained.
 Delicious Indian food is served here after the pujas.

 VMS, previously known as Vakta Mandir Sydney Inc., is known for building a Hindu temple in Sydney.
 Since 2010, it has been improving Hinduism and Hindu culture in Australia.
-The committee has celebrated Durga Puja and practised its traditional heritage for ten years.
+The committee has celebrated Durga Puja and practised its traditional heritage more than ten years.

 Arohan is a lively Hindu Community in Sydney.
 It was established in 2021 to foster a connection with the roots and honour the grandeur of Durga Puja.
 The community is passionate about preserving its rich culture for future generations.
 This space has been created to nurture and flourish Bengali traditions.